-Prepare an SD card with Armbian
+Prepare an SD board with Armbian

 OrangePi makes available on its site images of different Linux systems (Arch, Debian, Ubuntu, Android …).
 Returns are not always positive on the forum.
 I advise you to install the Armbian distribution already presented several times.